Load Testing Best Practices

-So your expected tests have passed, but you shouldn’t stop there.
-Take it one step further and determine where your system fails by taking it to its maximum limit.
+Don’t stop at simply testing anticipated scenarios; take it one step further and determine where exactly your system will fail by pushing it to its maximum limit.
 Even if you don’t expect that many users, it’s important to test your breaking point and see that the system can recover from it.
 Be ready for the unexpected.

-We’ve gone over the different test scenarios, and a general approach of when to run large or small load tests, but how do you identify your peak load times?
-The best place is to start by involving your entire team from marketing to product to R&D to discuss when the peak events will occur, and plan ahead to which parts of the application will be stressed.
-You should also consider that if a competitor’s site goes down, it might cause a flood of traffic to yours
+The best place to start is by having a discussion with your entire team, from marketing to product to R&D, about when peak events will occur.
+Plan ahead to identify which parts of the application will be stressed.
+Consider, for example, that if a competitor’s site goes down, it might cause a flood of traffic to yours.

-Because all these factors are impossible to guess, so of course it’s difficult to pre-determine when, why and how your system will fail.
-Industry standards suggest that systems are considered under load if 80% of resources are being utilized, and you should test at least 20% over your expected peak.
-To help plan, you can turn to previous metrics to help.
+All these factors are impossible to guess, so of course it’s difficult to pre-determine when, why, and how your system will fail.
+Industry standards suggest that systems are considered under load if 80% of resources are utilized, and you should test at least 20% over your expected peak.
+The various metrics discussed previously will help you plan.

-Even if you think you can anticipate what type of traffic your site will be experiencing on a peak day, other factors can be unpredictable.
-By checking server logs, you can view the history of web requests, including client IP address, date and time and the page requests.
+Even if you think you can anticipate what type of traffic your site will experience on a peak day, other factors are nonetheless unpredictable.
+Keep an eye on your server logs to view the history of web requests, including client IP address, dates, times, and page requests.

-For example, in the graph above, you can see that the system under test reaches capacity at about 90 virtual users, where the hits per second stops increasing.
-By discussing these metrics with your entire technical team, you can plan ahead and put together a mitigation procedure if this number is reached.
-Then as a team you can strictly define your current state and where to focus on for your future goals.
-Just remember, depending on what environment you choose to run your tests in it is also pertinent to notify your R&D team of end users that maintenance will be happening during the time of the test.
+Consider the example graph above.
+The system under test reaches capacity at about 90 virtual users, at which point the hits per second metric flattens.
+By discussing these metrics with your entire technical team, you can plan ahead and put together a mitigation procedure if this number is ever reached.
+Then you can precisely define your current state and where to focus your future goals.
+(If you test your production environment, remember to notify your users of the maintenance window beforehand.)

 Creating a Great Load Scenario

-For example, once you have identified the saturation point, you should cross-reference the information with APM data to check if anything is missing or contradictory and enrich your understanding of how users behave on your website.
+For example, once you have identified the saturation point, cross-reference that information with APM data to check if anything is missing or contradictory.
+This will enrich your understanding of how users behave on your website.
 (By the way, BlazeMeter can easily integrate with DX APM, New Relic, AppDynamics, Dynatrace, AWS IAM, and CloudWatch.)

-It’s also important to look for bottlenecks and high stress points where user traffic spiked.
-Then, chart different trends and check where your system was close to reaching its limit.
-For example, if you put a popular product on sale, you would expect the high volume on that one page, and it might crash the entire system.
-Therefore it is best practice to divide your system into logical sections based off trends observed by testing them individually to help you identify the weakest link.
+Look for bottlenecks and otherwise high stress points where user traffic spiked.
+Chart trends where your system was close to its limit.
+For example, if you put a popular product on sale, you may expect a high enough volume on that one page to crash the entire system.
+The best practice is to divide your system into logical sections based on observed trends, then test them individually to help identify the weakest link.

-Ramp-up is the amount of time it will take to add all test users (threads) to a test execution, and should be configured slow enough so that you have enough time to determine at what stage problems started occurring.
+Ramp-up is the amount of time it will take to add all test users to a test execution.
+Configure it to be slow enough that you have enough time to determine at what stage problems begin.

-We suggest to start at 10% of your peak load and slowly ramp up from there, being sure to monitor indicators at each stage.
+Start at 10% of your peak load, then slowly ramp up.
+Monitor indicators at each stage.

-Then, start out by testing 80% of the capacity.
-Once you decide those numbers, run load tests for 80% of the capacity and monitor your KPIs and how your system reacts.
-Ensure everything is completely stable, memory capacity is mellow, CPU is low and recovery from spikes is quick.
-Everything should be working perfectly for 80%.
-If something seems jittery at this point, you can be pretty sure that you won’t be able to count on 100%.
+Next, identify your total capacity, then run load tests at 80% of that total.
+Monitor your KPIs and how your system reacts.
+Ensure everything is perfectly stable at 80%.
+Memory capacity should be mellow, CPU low, and recovery from spikes quick.
+If something seems jittery at this point, you certainly won’t be able to count on it at 100% load.

 If the test failed, identify bottlenecks and errors and fix what needs fixing before testing your system again.
 If it succeeded, slowly climb up to 100%.

-Once you’ve reached full capacity it’s time to test your system.
-This is the number of users you are expecting on your website, according to previous user patterns, trend analysis, product requirements and expected events.
-Check for memory leaks, high CPU usage, unusual server behaviour and any errors.
+Once you’ve reached full capacity, it’s time to test the load you actually anticipate based on previous user patterns, trend analysis, product requirements, and expected events.
+Check for memory leaks, high CPU usage, unusual server behavior, and any errors during these tests.